-- The overall quality of a person's life; - Factors or events that increase the likelihood of challenging behavior; - Factors or events that increase the likelihood of appropriate behavior; - When and where the challenging behavior occurs most frequently; - The presence of a diagnosed mental illness or neurological dysfunction that may contribute to the challenging behavior; and - The functions or purpose of the challenging behavior (what the person obtains or avoids by engaging in the behavior).
+- The overall quality of a person's life; - The factors or events which increase the likelihood of challenging behavior; - The factors or events which increase the likelihood of appropriate behavior; - When and where the challenging behavior occurs most frequently; - The presence of a diagnosed mental illness or neurological dysfunction which may contribute to the challenging behavior; and - The functions of the challenging behavior (what the person obtains or avoids by engaging in the behavior).

-D. Positive Behavior Support Plans (PBSP)
+C. Positive Behavior Support Plans

-- 1. The completed Functional Assessment (FA) provides the basis for developing individualized Positive Behavior Support Plans (PBSP), which will help eliminate or reduce the frequency and severity of the challenging behavior. - 2.
-A PBSP generally contains the following common elements: - Recommendations for improving the general quality of a person's life;
+- 1. The completed functional assessment provides the basis for developing individualized positive behavior support plans, which will help eliminate or reduce the frequency and severity of the challenging behavior. - 2.
+A Behavior Support Plan (BSP) generally contains the following common elements: - Recommendations for improving the general quality of a person's life; - Providing increased interesting activities to fill a person's time; - Reducing events that are likely to provoke the challenging behavior; - Methods to teach alternative appropriate behaviors that will achieve the same results as the challenging behavior;